JupiterOne/graph-onelogin/docs/jupiterone.md

 - Visualize OneLogin users, groups, roles, devices, applications, and services in the JupiterOne graph.
 - Map OneLogin users to employees in your JupiterOne account.
+- Map OneLogin users to their AWS IAM Roles where applicable.
 - Monitor changes to OneLogin users and access management data using JupiterOne alerts.
 - Create an employee entity that is used to map users across your organization